 Bangkok is the capital and largest city in Thailand with a population of over 8 million.
-There are so many things to do in Bangkok that it surprises me how many people skip Bangkok when visiting Thailand.
+There are so many things to do in Bangkok it surprises me how many people skip Bangkok other than the airport.
 If you decide to stay for a few days, you won’t be disappointed.
 In fact, there is so much to do in this city that you probably won’t be able to fit it all in.
 Here is a list of 25 things you can do in Bangkok to get you started.

 Visit One Or More Of The Hundreds Of Temples In Bangkok

 There are hundreds of temples in Bangkok.
 The most famous ones are the Temple of the Reclining Buddha (Wat Phra Chetuphon), the Temple of Dawn (Wat Arun), the Temple of the Golden Buddha (Wat Traimit) and the Temple of The Emerald Buddha (Wat Phra Kaew).
 You could keep yourself occupied for days by simply visiting some of the larger temples in Bangkok.
 I’ll post a more extensive guide to temples elsewhere as I didn’t want to make this list all about visiting temples.

 The grand palace is one of the most popular tourist attractions in Thailand, The Grand Palace served as the official residence of the Kings of Siam and Thailand from 1782 to 1925.
 The palace is still used for state and royal functions.
 Also, on the palace grounds is the Temple of the Emerald Buddha.